Trade directory · Bakersfield metro · California

 Permit Requirements

-Bakersfield requires permits for all HVAC installations and major repairs.
-Permit fees range $75-$300.
-Mechanical permits required for equipment replacement, ductwork modifications, and new installations.
+Bakersfield requires permits for all HVAC installations, replacements, and major repairs.
+Permit fees range $75-$300 based on system size.
+Same-day permits available for emergency repairs.

 §3